Brutal78269/Colour-prediction-website-making-/README.md

 # Colour-prediction-website-making-
-all typesof colour predection weebsite setu available here like 91club , goa games, trova , 9 in one and fastwin like other gamez and investment games also available and power bank script also vaila in very cheap proce if anyone interested Dm @Brutal900l on telegram
+all types of colour predection website setup available here like 91club , goa games, trova , 9 in one and fastwin like other gamez and investment games also available and power bank script also vaila in very cheap proce if anyone interested Dm @Brutal900l on telegram